 Coloured stones or Gemstones are prized for centuries for their rarity and revered for their rainbow of hues, which have long rivaled diamonds as the world’s greatest natural treasures.
 These coloured stones have long enjoyed a vast history that illuminates their importance and a wide variety of uses.
 Tanzanite, Topaz, Tourmaline, Ruby, Sapphire, Emerald, Pink Quartz stones, etc. – the list is endless.

 Every gemstone is unique with its own aesthetic appeal with its colour, symmetry, and surface appearance.
 The greatest source of a gem’s beauty and allure has always been its colour.
-Clear, crystalline, and sharp, coloured stones/diamonds are known for their hardness.
+Well known for hardness due to its Clear, crystalline, and sharpness.
 This article dives you into the wonderful world of stones colours and gems in India.

 Understanding Colour and Phenomena